-1. Health Regulations: All equines shall be accompanied by documentation (original laboratory report, health certificate, or copy of a laboratory report certified by an accredited veterinarian) of a negative equine infectious anemia (coggins) (EIA) test conducted within last 12 months.

-2. Definition: Pony, 56 inches and under; Horse, over 57 inches at the withers.

-3. Youth may not show a stallion of any age.

-4. Open to 4-H/FFA members who carry the horse and pony project and have met project requirements.

-5. SEI approved helmets ARE REQUIRED for all mounted classes and driving classes as well as appropriate boots.

-6. Only family members may share a horse, except for the horseless horse exhibitors.
+- 1. Health Regulations: All equines shall be accompanied by documentation (original laboratory report, health certificate, or copy of a laboratory report certified by an accredited veterinarian) of a negative equine infectious anemia (coggins) (EIA) test conducted within last 12 months. - 2.
+Definition: Pony, 56 inches and under; Horse, over 57 inches at the withers. - 3.
+Youth may not show a stallion of any age. - 4.
+Open to youth who carry the horse and pony project and have met project requirements. - 5.
+SEI approved helmets ARE REQUIRED for all mounted classes and driving classes as well as appropriate boots. - 6.
+Only family members may share a horse, except for the horseless horse exhibitors.
 Siblings may show one horse in two pleasure classes, two equitation classes, two showmanship classes, and two trail classes.
-The horse can be shown only once in a specific class number.

-7. An exhibitor may make entries in as many classes as desired.

-8. An exhibitor may exhibit no more than three horses/ponies.
-ALL EXHIBITS MUST BE THE RESULT OF THE MEMBER'S OWN LABOR.

-9. Exhibitors, 4-H or FFA, must have attended at least two Lafayette County horse project meetings and must have brought their horse to at least one Lafayette County horse project clinic.

-10. Exhibitor, 4-H or FFA, must have had a project animal identification form for each horse to be shown at the fair filed with an adult horse project leader by April 30 of the current project year.

-11. A horse project member must be in at least 3rdgrade to show a horse at the fair.
+The horse can be shown only once in a specific class number. - 7.
+An exhibitor may make entries in as many classes as desired. - 8.
+An exhibitor may exhibit no more than three horses/ponies.
+ALL EXHIBITS MUST BE THE RESULT OF THE MEMBER'S OWN LABOR. - 10.
+Exhibitor must have had a project animal identification form for each horse to be shown at the fair filed with an adult horse project leader by April 30 of the current project year. - 11.
+A horse project member must be in at least 3rdgrade to show a horse at the fair. - 13.
+Horses cannot be ridden, driven, or schooled by anyone other than the exhibitor once the horse is unloaded at the fairgrounds.

-12. Exhibitors are not required to win a blue ribbon or previous exhibition at a County qualifying show to participate at State 4-H Expo.
-Entries must have ALL THREE signatures, correct fees and be received by the advertised deadline.
-Exhibitors must be a currently enrolled 4-H horse project member in good standing and the animal must be from within the current 4-H year.

-13. Horses cannot be ridden, driven, or schooled by anyone other than the exhibitor once the horse is unloaded at the fairgrounds.
 However, family may assist exhibitors with grooming and tacking up their horses.
 No coaching from outside the ring.
-Exhibitor to be penalized for infractions.

-14. Always remember that good sportsmanship by exhibitors, family members, and spectators is a major emphasis of the Lafayette County Horse and Pony Project!

-15. If exhibitors chose to enter walk-trot classes, then they may not enter classes with cantering / loping.

-16. Therapeutic classes are for exhibitors with disabilities and no other members.

-17. Any use of excessive force will be prohibited and may result in dismissal from the show.

-18. Each exhibitor is required one best fitted class with their choice of an animal that they are showing.

-19. No entry changes made at show.
+Exhibitor to be penalized for infractions. - 14.
+Always remember that good sportsmanship by exhibitors, family members, and spectators is a major emphasis of the Lafayette County Horse and Pony Project! - 15.
+If exhibitors chose to enter walk-trot classes, then they may not enter classes with cantering / loping. - 16.
+Therapeutic classes are for exhibitors with disabilities and no other members. - 17.
+Any use of excessive force will be prohibited and may result in dismissal from the show. - 18.
+Each exhibitor is required one best fitted class with their choice of an animal that they are showing. - 19.
+No entry changes made at show.